gran4/AI-InvestiBot/README.md

   + NO Transfer learning applied.
 Once transfer is applied, it will become even more accuracte.
   + It has been tested on other similar stocks(on `PercentageModel` only) and has shown equally promising results
   + More methods for testing will be added soon

-    * The only thing being tested for, is whether the model is getting future data.
+    * The only thing being tested for, is whether the model accedently is getting future data.

 - Directional Test is how often the predicted and test moved together.